kevinconway/python-packaging-demo/README.rst

 Environment Layout
 ==================

-Each example contains a Vagrantfile which will create five LXC containers.
+Each example contains a Vagrantfile that will create five LXC containers.
 Two containers represent the development environment and development database.
 The other three represent two production environments and a production database.